beginners-machine-learning-london/intro_to_machine_learning_with_pytorch/setup/README.md

 ```

 You can also try importing `torch` and `torchvision` packages.
 If you don't get any errors, you're good to go.

+## Installing Jupyter Notebooks

+Open the `Anaconda Navigator` then select your newly created environment `my_env` from the top drop down menu on the main page, then press the `install` button underneath the Jupyter Notebooks card.
+When installed, press the `launch` button to start the Jupyter notebooks on your browser.
+Simply navigate to the notebook files we have provided in this repo to open the notebook.

+## Starting VS Code via Anaconda Navigator

+To ensure your VS code is configured to your environment `my_env`, simply launch VS Code via `Anaconda Navigator` while having your environment selected from the drop down menu.

 ## Learn More